Parameter estimation for rough differential equations: Setting

 which is in agreement with the shuffle product formula, since the shuffle product of two letters is $(i_1)\sqcup(i_2) = \{ (i_1,i_2), (i_2,i_1) \}$. \end{example}

-It is now clear that in order to extend this construction to any path $Z$ of finite $p$-variation, where $p\geq 2$, we will first need to define their iterated integrals ${\bf Z}^k_{s,t}$.
-These are not necessarily unique (for example, if $Z$ is Brownian motion, then It\^o and Stratonovic gave two different definitions for the integral).
-Then, we will need to find those integrals that respect the ``shuffle product property''.
-Before going any further, we need to give some definitions:
+It is now clear that in order to extend this construction to any path $Z$ of finite $p$-variation, where $p\geq2$, we will first need to define their iterated integrals~$\mathbf{Z}^k_{s,t}$.
+These are not necessarily unique (e.g., if $Z$ is Brownian motion, then It\^ {o} and Stratonovich gave two different definitions for the integral).
+Then, we will need to find those integrals that respect the ``shuffle product property.''
+Before going any further, we need to give some definitions. \begin{definition} Let $\Delta_T:= \{ (s,t); 0\leq s \leq t \leq T\}$.
+Let $p\geq1$ be a real number.
+We denote by $T^{(k)}({\mathbb R}^{\ell _1})$ the $k$th truncated tensor algebra